eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-getting-started.md

 1. Install [VS Code version 1.28 or later](https://code.visualstudio.com/download).
 2. Install [Docker](https://docs.docker.com/install/) 17.06 or later.
 If you use Linux, you also need to install Docker Compose.
-3. Install Codewind from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.codewind), or by searching for *Codewind* in the [VS Code Extensions view](https://code.visualstudio.com/docs/editor/extension-gallery#_browse-for-extensions).
+3. Install Codewind by clicking [this link](vscode:extension/IBM.codewind), or by searching for *Codewind* in the [VS Code Extensions view](https://code.visualstudio.com/docs/editor/extension-gallery#_browse-for-extensions).
     - If you're going to work on Java projects, also install the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
 4. Open the Codewind view in the [Explorer view group](https://code.visualstudio.com/docs/getstarted/userinterface), or enter *Focus on Codewind View* into the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
     - If you do not see the Codewind view in either the Explorer or the Command Palette, the extension did not install correctly.